-Here is the first opportunity to see Russ Tunney’s brilliant adaptation of Joan Aiken’s The Wolves of Willoughby Chase live on stage since it was published as a Nick Hern playscript earlier this year.
+This was the first opportunity to see Russ Tunney’s brilliant adaptation of Joan Aiken’s The Wolves of Willoughby Chase live on stage since it was published as a Nick Hern playscript.

-Originally performed by a cast of five unbelievably quick change artists for a very successful tour around Southern England by Forest Forge Theatre company, this lively, funny, scary and above all faithfully Aiken adaptation is coming to The Progress Theatre Reading, for a couple of weeks only this month from 16th to the 25th of January – tickets going like hot cakes so if you are anywhere near Reading, England do book now!
+Originally performed by a cast of five unbelievably quick change artists for a very successful tour around Southern England by Forest Forge Theatre company, this lively, funny, scary and above all faithfully Aiken adaptation was performed at The Progress Theatre Reading, where tickets sold like hot cakes… and then at The Brockley Jack Theatre in London where it was nominated for several Off West End Awards

-Crammed into this incredibly fast moving show we see Dickensian scenes of London, the terrifying pursuit over the snowy wastes by Wolves of our two hapless heroines, villainy and skulduggery galore with a brace of beastly villains, and best of all the unbelievable
+Crammed into this incredibly fast moving show we see Dickensian scenes of London, the terrifying pursuit over the snowy wastes by Wolves of our two hapless heroines, villainy and skulduggery galore with a brace of beastly villains,and among the many delicious and ridiculous treats on offer is the unbelievable

 for Cheshire, D is for Davidstow, E is for Edam, F is for Feta